All About Heart Health: Facts, Causes, Do's and Don'ts

 After gathering general information about the patient's health from our cardiologist will review the patient's medical history, and do a complete physical examination.
 Then the doctor might order the necessary investigations to determine the health of your heart.

 Cholesterol, Hypertension, Obesity, Diabetes, Smoking, Family history of heart disease

-Mild discomfort or pain in the chest area, it may radiate to the neck, jaw, or arm on the left side of the body and is usually associated with shortness of breath, nausea, and sweating.
+Mild discomfort or pain in the chest area, may radiate to the neck, jaw, or arm on the left side of the body and is usually associated with shortness of breath, nausea, and sweating.
 Diabetics and women may not have chest discomfort but may have only a few of the associated symptoms.
 If you notice any of the symptoms, visit the best cardiology hospital in Kharadi, Pune.

 Yes, a yearly health check-up that includes a blood pressure check, lipid, and cholesterol test and a discussion with your doctor about other risk factors should not be overlooked.